 Summary

-We hope this guide clears up any confusion you may have had about Awards, Certificates and Diplomas, and how they fit into the RQF system.
+We hope this guide clears up any confusion you may have about awards, certificates, and diplomas and how they fit into the RQF system.
 Should you need any help choosing the right course for your learning needs, the Oxbridge team are happy to help.
-For more information or to speak to one of our expert learning advisers, visit the homepage or call us today on 0121 630 3000.
+For more information or to speak to one of our expert learning advisers, check out our online courses or call us today on 0121 630 3000.